Products that’ll give your kid an ’80s summer

 Nerf Super Soaker Fortnite Water Blaster

-No one can experience an ’80s summer without a super soaker.
-This Fortnight replica blaster is perfect for luring kids away from video games and getting them outside.
+No one can experience an ’80s summer without a Super Soaker.
+This Fortnite replica blaster is perfect for luring kids away from video games and getting them outside.
 It’s also effortless and quick to fill with the large cap by dunking it in water or using a hose.

 Sold by Amazon